Table of Contents

 - Safety processes and procedures

 - Storage organization

 High School Diploma,City, State

-- Summary Provide a quick overview of your top skills and professional accomplishments in two to three concise sentences.
+- Summary Provide a quick overview of your top skills and professional accomplishments in the two or three concise sentences of your summary statement.
 Think of describing yourself in terms of a personal trait and an area of expertise that matches what the job needs.
 For example: “Warehouse Worker with strong attention to detail and two years experience handling warehouse operations for distribution center shipping 2,000 products a day.”

 - Skills Look through the job posting, pick out needed skills that match your own, and feature them here.
 Make sure you feature hard skills, such as knowledge of specific equipment and proficiency with software such as Microsoft Office, and soft skills such as a strong work ethic, teamwork, and written and verbal communication.

-- Work History Feature three to five bullet points for each previous job, highlighting important tasks and achievements rather than standard everyday duties.
-Use strong action verbs to describe your accomplishments.
+- Work History Feature three to five bullet points for each previous job, highlighting important tasks and accomplishments rather than standard everyday duties.
+Use strong action verbs to describe your achievements.
 For example, write “Maintained 10,000-square foot warehouse space” rather than “Was responsible for cleaning 10,000-square foot warehouse space.”